In Case of Emergency

 All you do is sit in the counselors office and tell them your problems

 Fact: The counseling center has many resources for information to aid in helping students as well as clients at Southeastern.
-Pamphlets, Video’s, Career Guidance information, College Success strategies, and much more information is available for all enrolled students.
-All you have to do is stop by North Hall room 112 and ask for assistance.
+Pamphlets, Videos, Career Guidance information, College Success strategies, and much more information is available for all enrolled students.

 Glen D. Johnson Student Union, Suite 229